 Why is HIPAA important?

-The importance of HIPAA for patients in the healthcare system cannot be understated.
-The legislation has introduced clear and strict guidelines on the management, storage, handling and safeguarding of protected health information (PHI).
+HIPAA is important to patients because HIPAA establishes strong privacy protections for patients’ health information.
+The HIPAA legislation has introduced clear and strict guidelines on the management, storage, handling and safeguarding of protected health information (PHI).
 PHI is defined to include sensitive information such as names, addresses, credit card details, social security numbers, and details of medical procedures and conditions.
-PHI has a significant black market value due to its potential use in identity theft.
+PHI has a black market value due to its potential use in identity theft.
 HIPAA’s Privacy Rule ensures that HIPAA-covered entities must take measures to protect sensitive personal and health information.
-Furthermore, the Privacy Rule also gives individuals access to their healthcare information upon request.
+The Privacy Rule also gives individuals access to their healthcare information upon request.

 Technology has changed in unprecedented ways since 1996.
 New threats, such as phishing campaigns and malware attacks, place patient data at risk.
 HIPAA has been updated to account for technological advancement, and now stipulates that organisations should place technological safeguards stored on an electronic device.
 One of the most popular methods of securing ePHI is encryption.
 Even if an unauthorised individual steals encrypted data, they cannot read the data unless they have the correct key to decrypt them.